mariakang/AP-Assignment-2-AdaShip/README.md

 #### 1.2.1.
 One player v computer

 This is a two player game in which the first player is the user, and the second player is the computer.
-The game has three main phases: ‘setup’, ‘turn sequence’, and ‘game end’.
+The game has three main phases:
+ - Setup
+ - Turn sequence
+ - Game end

 **Setup**